-This full day training workshop was presented by Dr Jessica Trevena-Peters, Prof Jennie Ponsford and Dr Adam McKay.
+This full-day training workshop was presented by Dr. Jessica Trevena-Peters, Prof Jennie Ponsford, and Dr. Adam McKay.

 Synopsis of session:

 This one-day workshop provides occupational therapists with the necessary background and training to deliver an evidence-based intervention; activities of daily living (ADL) skills retraining.
 The intervention is based on procedural and errorless learning principles and the neurofunctional approach.
 A manual has been developed to guide the intervention delivery.
-Workshop participants will be trained in delivery of the intervention and have access to free supervision sessions when implementing the intervention clinically.
+Workshop participants will be trained in the delivery of the intervention and have access to free supervision sessions when implementing the intervention clinically.

 Following this workshop participants will:

 • Have greater knowledge regarding posttraumatic amnesia and memory systems

 • Be aware of the current practice of PTA management and evidence-base for this

 • Understand the theoretical framework of the ADL skills retraining intervention

 • Feel confident to trial or implement delivery of the ADL skills retraining intervention